bufbuild-ru/docs/docs/protovalidate/quickstart/bufstream/index.md

 ### Add Protovalidate enforcement

-Enforcing Protovalidate logic in a Bufstream broker is a simple configuration change.Follow these steps to begin enforcing Protovalidate rules in Bufstream:
+Enforcing Protovalidate logic in a Bufstream broker is a simple configuration change.

+Follow these steps to begin enforcing Protovalidate rules in Bufstream:

 1. Stop the broker, producer, and consumer with `Ctrl-c`.
 2. Open `config/bufstream.yaml`.